 - a.
 Rolling backwards and forward this is a pelvic tilt modified on the ball - b.
 Rolling side to side nice for loosening out the hips - c.
 Circles - d.
-Figure 8s - e.
-Upper Body strengthening with small hand weights, a tin of beans or a resistance band combined with tummy strengthening - You could try some gentle chest press, bicep curls, front raises lateral raises or overhead press f.
-Overhead stretch g.
-Toe taps h.
+Figure 8s e.
+Overhead stretch f.
+Toe taps g.
 Fitball rotations

 Raise your right arm over your head and feel a comfortable stretch down the right hand side of your body.
 Think of lifting each rib up away from the lower one.
 Breathe in / out and return to a tall seated position.
 Hold for 10s